elbakerino/js-dev-starter/README.md

 - storybook and styles (webpack-imports, separate stylesheets) are not that good integrated yet
 - the assets, especially styles, should be somewhere else, to better support e.g. file-deletion sync
 - babel compilation didn't support file-deletion syncs, check if maybe now theres some workaround
+- the server uses `spdy` for HTTP2 support (required for HTTP2-Plain for E2E-HTTP2 on Google Cloud Run), try to use only native HTTP2